babylonchain/networks/bbn-test-4/finality-providers/README.md

 - `--finality-provider-pk=<fp_pk>` The public key of your finality provider previous generated.
+- `--staker-pk` The public key of the account who has funds.
 - `--staking-amount=10000000`, i.e. 0.1 signet BTC
 - `--staking-time=52560`, i.e. ~1 year
 - `--magic-bytes=62627434` `"bbt4"` as hex